Disappearance of Harold Holt: Analysis

 According to his biographer, Tom Frame, "there could never realistically be much doubt that Harold Holt drowned – he was simply one of the number of ordinary Australians who drown each year through poor judgment or bad luck."
 Holt likely misjudged his own swimming ability and the roughness of the conditions, and was simply overcome by exhaustion.
 Alternatively, he may have suffered a heart attack, been struck by driftwood, stung by jellyfish, or attacked by a shark.
 Holt's body was probably either trapped below the surface or washed out to sea on the ebb tide.
 It was not unusual for this to occur – three men had drowned at a beach in Rye a few years earlier, with one body disappearing and the other two ending up in different places.
 Sir Robert Southey, a senior figure in the Liberal Party's organisational wing, said of the events in a 1994 interview:

-Some have suggested that Holt entered the water primarily to impress Marjorie Gillespie, with whom he was rumoured to be having an affair.
-Zara believed that this was the case, and in 1988, Gillespie publicly identified herself as Holt's lover.
-In an earlier interview, though, she had been specifically asked if their relationship was sexual in nature, and did not characterise it as such.
+Some have suggested that Holt entered the water primarily to impress Gillespie, with whom he was having an affair.
+(Zara stated that this was the case; while Gillespie initially would not confirm that her relationship with Holt had been sexual in nature, she later confirmed that they had been having an affair.)